Tobias Westmeier’s Website

 Wildflowers

-Tinsel Lily (Calectasia sp.)
-Starfish Lily (Ferraria crispa) Granny Bonnet (Isotropis cuneifolia) Pixie Mops (Petrophile linearis) Eremophila sp.
+Blue Tinsel Lily (Calectasia narragara) Pepper and Salt (Philotheca spicata) Granny Bonnet (Isotropis cuneifolia) Pixie Mops (Petrophile linearis) Tar Bush (Eremophila glabra)

-Among Perth’s most unique and spectacular wildflowers are the Cat’s Paw (Anigozanthos humilis) and the Red and Green Kangaroo Paw (Anigozanthos manglesii), the latter of which is the official state flower of Western Australia.
+Among Perth’s most unique and spectacular wildflowers are the Kangaroo Paws, most notably the Cat’s Paw (Anigozanthos humilis) and the Red-and-green Kangaroo Paw (Anigozanthos manglesii).
+The latter is also known as Mangles’ Kangaroo Paw and is the official state flower of Western Australia.
 Both species grow in well-drained, sandy soils and are abundant in native woodland during late winter and spring.

 Cat’s Paw (Anigozanthos humilis) Red-and-green Kangaroo Paw (Anigozanthos manglesii)